Get Care Now

 - The deer tick is the size of a poppy seed.
 After a feeding, it can triple in size.
 Sometimes, it can pass on Lyme disease.

-- Over 95% of people who get Lyme disease live in or have traveled to 14 high-risk states.
+- Over 95% of people who get Lyme disease live in or have traveled to high-risk states.
 Lyme disease mainly occurs in the Northeast, Mid-Atlantic and upper Midwest.
 Many states do not have Lyme disease.
-The CDC reports over 30,000 new cases per year (2015).
+The CDC reports over 30,000 new cases per year.
+For the current list of states that have higher rates, see the CDC website.

 - About 80% of Lyme disease starts with a bull's eye rash called erythema migrans.
 The rash starts at the site of the tick bite.
 It starts on the average at 7 days.
 It grows larger quickly, to more than 2 inches (5 cm) wide.
 It can become as large as 12 inches (30 cm).
 It lasts 2 or 3 weeks.
 Treatment of this rash with an antibiotic is advised.
 This almost always prevents the later stages of Lyme Disease.
 If Lyme Disease isn't treated, heart, joint and neurologic problems can occur.

 - Giving antibiotics after deer tick bites to prevent Lyme Disease depends on the risk.
 The risk is low with brief attachment.
 The risk is high if the deer tick was attached for longer than 36 hours.
 It's also higher if the tick is swollen, not flat.
 Ask your doctor for advice.

 - The risk of Lyme Disease after a deer tick bite is low.
 Even in high risk areas, only 2% of deer tick bites cause Lyme Disease.